Drifter-Supremo/mindful-inkwell-journal/memory-bank/systemPatterns.md

 ## Component Relationships

-- **EntriesList.tsx:** Displays all journal entries, triggers new entry creation.
+- **EntriesList.tsx:** Displays all journal entries for the authenticated user, triggers new entry creation.
 - **NewEntryModal.tsx:** Handles text entry creation with validation and feedback.
 - **NewEntry.tsx:** Manages both text and voice input, integrates with AI for transcription and poetry.
 - **UI Components:** Shared components (from shadcn/ui) provide consistent styling and behavior across the app.

 ## Integration Overview

 - **Firestore:** Stores entries, poems, timestamps, and user IDs.
+All queries are filtered by the authenticated user's `uid`.
 - **OpenAI:** Handles speech-to-text and text generation.
 - **RecordRTC:** Captures audio for voice entries.

 ## Environment & Data Patterns

 - **Environment Variables:** Sensitive credentials (Firebase, OpenAI) are managed via a `.env` file and accessed in code through Vite's import.meta.env. `.env` is excluded from version control via `.gitignore`.
 - **Data Abstraction:** The `saveEntry` function in `src/saveEntry.ts` abstracts Firestore writes, ensuring all entries include content, poem, created_at, and userId fields.
-The `getEntries` function in `src/getEntries.ts` abstracts Firestore reads and is used to refresh UI state after saving.
+The `getEntries` function in `src/getEntries.ts` abstracts Firestore reads and is used to refresh UI state after saving, always filtered by userId.
-- **Security:** Firestore security rules are set and published in the Firebase Console.
+- **Security:** Firestore security rules are set and published in the Firebase Console, and will be updated to restrict access to each user's own entries based on `request.auth.uid`.

 This architecture supports modularity, scalability, and a seamless user experience.